0x80/typed-firestore-server/README.md

 );
 ```

-Note that here we pass the typed collection reference only to facilitate the
+Here we pass the typed collection reference only to facilitate the type
-type inference, and to keep things consistent.
-The data is not actually being
+inference, and to keep things consistent.
+The data is extracted from the event
-fetched from the ref.
+and not fetched from the ref.

 ## Keep Select Separate from Query